timothyhinrichs/padme/enforcer/README.md

     //
     // Apply a policy bundle to the enforcer.
     //
     // Policies are specifically ordered.
 Thus the addition, removal, or
     // modification of one or more policy requires a new policy bundle to
     // be applied to the enforcer.
 The enforcer is responsible for
     // determining which policies have been added or removed and
     // modifying its state or the state of its plugins as necessary.
     // If no PolicyVersions change, and no policies are added
     // or removed, then nothing is done.
     //

+COMMENT: Not every system uses ordered policies.
+No need to motivate policy bundles by ordering.
     // A return code is provided, however failures for individual policies
     // are returned via the PolicyEventHandler.
     //
     // Rollback is achieved by shipping an old policy bundle with higher
     // version numbers.
     //
     // Parameters:
     //  bundle - the policy bundle to apply
     //